LGBT books – Best stories for secondary pupils

 Nancy Garden, Farrar, Straus and Giroux

-A ground-breaking book, considered to be the first lesbian coming-of-age story, this is an emotional read.
+This ground-breaking book is considered to be the first lesbian coming-of-age story.
+It’s an emotional read.
 Although the protagonists’ attitudes may feel old fashioned for young readers, their struggle is relatable.

 Lisa Williamson, David Fickling Books

 This well-researched, emotional and heartfelt book is less about the journey of transitioning and more about friendship and family.
-Ideal for students aged 12+, although it does contain some bullying and name-calling.
+It’s ideal for students aged 12+, although it does contain some bullying and name-calling.